coconutcalendar/coconut-open-api-js/README.md

 - `withPhysicalStaffOnly(physicalStaffOnly?: boolean)`

-Set a filter which will tell the API to return users that only works physically at a location.
-This filter will only works properly when used in conjuction with the `at` filter above;
+Set a filter which will tell the API to return users are not marked as remote only at a location.
+This filter will only works properly when used in conjunction with the `at` filter above;

 ##### Example